1970 Pacific typhoon season: Typhoon Nancy (Atang)

-Typhoon Olga (Deling)
+Super Typhoon Olga (Deling)

 In mid-June a change in the jet stream over a large part of the Pacific Ocean caused an increase in tropical wave frequency; one becoming the precursor to Olga.
 The wave was first noticed near the Marshall Islands, particularly the Island of Majuro on June 24.
 As it moved west weather satellites depicted the wave had begun to organize with considerable convection and spiraling storm bands as it neared the Central Caroline Islands.
 Due to the waves close proximity to a high pressure area to the north, strong easterlies accelerated it to the west.
 The increased forward speed inhibited the establishment of a circulation until it was south of Guam early on June 29.
 Later that day reconnaissance found a closed center and gale-force winds, prompting the JTWC to upgrade the low into a tropical storm and was given the name Olga.
 As it entered the Philippine Sea the ridge that had kept it to the south began to weaken allowing Olga to move in a northwestward direction.
 As Olga entered an increasingly favorable environment, the storm slowed its forward speed and strengthened into a typhoon late on June 29.
 Rapid intensification followed as the system bottomed out at a pressure of 904 hPa and winds of 160 mph (260 km/h) on July 1.
 The rapid 62 millibar drop between June 30 and July 1 caused an intense wind profile surrounding the small eye.
 The storm followed a break in the ridge and moved north while gradually weakening.
 As Olga was passing to the east of Taiwan a short wave from the China mainland gave an eastward component to the storm's motion.
 A low developed following the short wave and began to influence Olga, causing the typhoon to weaken.
 Dry air soon entered the circulation, reducing the systems overall convection.
 During July 5 Olga made landfall on the Kansai region of Japan, south of Osaka, as a tropical storm.
 The system continued into the Sea of Japan, and merged with a cold front.
 The remaining low tracked over South Korea before completely dissipating on July 7.

 Olga was a very intense typhoon, causing an estimated ten million dollars to Japan alone.
 While passing through the Ryukyu Islands wind measurements were as high as 130 mph (205 km/h) on July 4.
 Heavy rains occurred over Japan, up to 14 inches in some areas, caused landslides and extensive flooding; killing 20.
 In South Korea 29 deaths were caused by the heavy rainfall associated with Olga's remnants.

-Severe Tropical Storm Pamela (Klaring)
+Tropical Storm Pamela (Klaring)

 Forming on June 28, Pamela slowly travelled towards the Philippines, and made landfall late on June 30.
 The tropical storm brought rains and winds to the Philippines, but no major damage was reported.
 Having greatly weakened after landfall, Pamela degenerated into a remnant low and dissipated over the South China Sea on July 1, just as Category 5 Super Typhoon Olga reached its peak.